jeff4/bionotes.github.io/index.md

 	* So in solution, Cl's more electronegative (aka more positive) nucleus "steals" the sole electron in Na's outermost subshell 3s<sup>2</sup>.
 	* This produces a **positive cation** Na<sup>+</sup> and a **negative anion**  Cl<sup>-</sup> .
 * This also explains the octet rule for molecules formed by atoms where *s<sup>2</sup> and p<sup>6</sup>* subshells are concerned.

-### Salts and interactions with polar molecules - p.
+* Salts and interactions with polar molecules - p.
 29

+### Hydrogen bonds
+* Good interactive page on [hemoglobin and primary, secondary, tertiary, and quartenary structure](https://www.labxchange.org/library/items/lb:LabXchange:99c39c9f:lx_simulation:1)

 ### Chapter 2.4: H<sub>2</sub>0 has special properties - p.
 32-34
+* Water has a tetrahedral shape with oxygen in the center, two of the tetrahedral vertices occupied by hydrogen atoms, and the two remaining vertices occupied by an unbonded electron pair.
+Because oxygen has a high electronegativity relative to hydrogen, there is a  partial *delta-positive* charge on each hydrogen.
+Conversely, there is a partial *delta-negative* charge on each unbonded electron pair on the other two vertices.
 *
+* These charge regions create hydrogen bond attractions between different water molecules.
+*

 ### Misc
-* Good interactive page on [hemoglobin and primary, secondary, tertiary, and quartenary structure](https://www.labxchange.org/library/items/lb:LabXchange:99c39c9f:lx_simulation:1)

 ## Notes on various versions of Intro Bio course at MIT 7.01